What are Marine Scotland Maps and Marine Scotland Information?

 Revisions to this privacy notice

-We seek to ensure that information on MS MAPS NMPi and MS Information are up-to-date and accurate.
-However, the information does not constitute legal or professional advice and we cannot accept liability for actions arising from its use.
+We seek to ensure that information on MS Maps and MS Information are up-to-date and accurate.
+However, the information does not constitute legal or professional advice and Marine Scotland and all 3rd party data providers cannot accept liability for actions arising from its use.
 Neither can we be held responsible for the contents of any pages referenced by an external link.

-Links to and from MS Maps NMPi and MS Information
+Links to and from MS Maps and MS Information

 We welcome websites to link to the site.
 You don't have to ask for permission to do so.

-However, we don't give you permission to suggest that your website is associated with, or endorsed by, NMPi or MSI.
+However, we don't give you permission to suggest that your website is associated with, or endorsed by, MS Maps or MSI.